valeriangalliat/blog/2022/04/vanta-agent-m1-mac-without-rosetta.md

 icon, I think there's a setting to hide it, or even better, just get rid of `/usr/local/vanta/Vanta Agent.app` and you won't see it ever again!

-All that apps seems to be really doing is `ps aux | grep /usr/local/vanta/metalauncher` to check that the agent is running, so you can easily do that yourself if you want.
+All that app seems to be really doing is `ps aux | grep /usr/local/vanta/metalauncher` to check that the agent is running, so you can easily do that yourself if you want.